 It’s a great privilege to be your State Representative in District 38.
 I hope you’ll get in touch, follow our progress on Facebook and Twitter, and be a part of our campaign.
 I look forward to hearing from you.

-Expanding Economic Opportunity and Resilience
+Expanding Economic Opportunity and Fairness

 Oregon does best when all Oregonians have the chance to contribute to their local economy.
 We can support opportunity and fairness for Oregonians all around our state.
 Here’s how: